When Policing Errors Lead to an Arrest

 Whether you saw those intimidating red-and-blue flashing lights in your rearview mirror or were suddenly served an arrest warrant, your first thought was probably, “What did I do wrong?”

 In many cases, the answer is… nothing.
 Police officers, like everyone else, can make mistakes.
 Unfortunately, these errors often lead to false arrests and weak criminal charges against completely innocent people.
-In our 30 years of experience, jD LAW has witnessed numerous cases where defendants were put on trial due to a policing error.
+In our 30 years of experience, jD Law Criminal Defense Attorneys has witnessed numerous cases where defendants were put on trial due to a policing error.
 The good news is, we also have the knowledge to get these charges dropped.

 Here are a few ways this can happen.

 Law enforcement cannot pull over anyone they want on the road.
 Proper police procedures require that an officer have probable cause before making a traffic stop.
 For example, if an officer sees a driver swerving between lanes, speeding up and braking intermittently, or running red lights, then the officer may have probable cause to pull the driver over under suspicion of a DUI.

 But if the driver was staying in his lane and maintaining safe speeds, then the officer would have no cause to pull him over, and any charges against the driver could be dismissed on the basis of an illegal traffic stop.
 This is a useful defense in DUI cases where officers administered field sobriety tests without probable cause.

 Officers can arrest suspects in two scenarios: when they actually witness someone committing a crime and with an arrest warrant.
 If an officer saw someone run out of store with a handful of cash and a gun, then she can reasonably arrest that person on robbery charges.